JovialKnoll/monsters/README.txt

     - your save files are stored here images
     - will be created automatically
-    - when your monster levels up you'll get an image of their current stats here
+    - when your monster levels up, you'll get an image of their current stats here
-    - hey share it on social media or something? #ChikkaiGame
+    - share it on social media or something? #ChikkaiGame

 Controls: